stripe-archive/PaymentKit/README.md

 Included are a number of `UITextFieldDelegate` delegates: `PKCardCVCDelegate`, `PKCardExpiryDelegate` and `PKCardNumberDelegate`.
 You can set these as the delegates of `UITextField` inputs, which ensures that input is limited and formatted.

+## Localization

+You can localize the placeholders shown in the form by adding a `PaymentKit.strings` file to your project:

+    "placeholder.card_number" = "1234 5678 9012 3456";
+    "placeholder.card_expiry" = "MM/YY";
+    "placeholder.card_cvc" = "CVC";

 ## PKCardNumber

 #### `+ (id) cardNumberWithString:(NSString *)string`